niklasbogensperger/climate-clock-menu-bar/README.md

 # climate-clock-menu-bar

-SwiftBar plugin to see the climate clock deadline from [climateclock.world](https://climateclock.world/) in the menu bar.
+SwiftBar plugin to see the climate clock deadline from [climateclock.world](https://climateclock.world/) in the menu bar

 ## Purpose